Shepherds of Good Hope

 Finances

-In F2021, Shepherds of Good Hope had total donations and special events revenues of $6.1m.
-The charity also received $9.5m in government funding, representing 52% of total revenues.
-Administrative costs are 5% of revenues (excluding investment income), and fundraising costs are 15% of donations.
-This results in total overhead spending of 19%.
-For every dollar donated, 81 cents go to the cause, which is within Ci’s reasonable range for overhead spending.
+Shepherds of Good Hope received $4.4m worth of donations in F2024, which is the same amount reported in F2023.
+The charity also received $24.4m worth of government funding which is 75% of total revenues.
+Administrative costs are 5% of revenues and fundraising costs are 6% of donations.
+This results in 11% total overhead spending, meaning that for every dollar donated, 89 cents are available to go to the cause.
+This is within Ci’s reasonable range.

 Financial Review